-Challenges of Ethnic Diversity
+Challenges and Solutions of Ethnic Diversity

 The issue of cultural diversity refers to a situation in which the community members differ in specific characteristics that are associated with indigenous origin, status, and socioeconomic factors.
 With the rising migration in most parts of the world, the level of diversity in the modern societies keeps on getting high.
 Understanding the effect of that ethnic diversity has on the economy is a wide spectrum, however, regarding social relations and the living conditions, it is considered to be a priority for the majority of the people.
 There is negative association between growth and ethnic diversity, confidence, and public goods quality.
 There is also positive correlation between productivity and wealth and the country of origin.
 Literature justifies the historical existence of challenges associated with the ethnic diversity.